ncatlab/nlab-content/pages/4/0/9/4/4904/content.md

 ## References

-The classical reference for the transferred model structure on simplicial $T$-algebras is
+The classical reference for the [[transferred model structure]] on simplicial $T$-algebras is

 * [[Dan Quillen]], _Homotopical Algebra_ Lectures Notes in Mathematics 43, SpringerVerlag, Berlin, (1967)

 The simplicial model structure on ordinary simplicial algebras is in

 * [[Paul Goerss]], [[Kirsten Schemmerhorn]], _Model categories and simplicial methods_ ([pdf](http://www.math.northwestern.edu/~pgoerss/papers/ucnotes.pdf))

+Some more details on this model structure are in section 3.1 of

+* {#Schwede97} [[Stefan Schwede]], _Spectra in model categories and applications to the algebraic cotangent complex_, Journal of Pure and Applied Algebra 120 (1997), pp. 77-104, [pdf](http://www.math.uni-bonn.de/people/schwede/modelspec.pdf).

 In